-The public shuttle transport from Guatemala airport to Antigua is the best option for anyone traveling Guatemala solo.
+The public shuttle transport from Guatemala Airport to Antigua might be the best option for anyone traveling to Guatemala solo.
 It is the most economical option and doesn’t require any pre-planning, except for making sure they still run when you arrive.

 I am not exactly sure when the first and last shuttle is, but I’ve heard that after 3 PM it is unlikely to find a shared shuttle from Guatemala City to Antigua.